Nigel33/parking-lot-display/README.md

 - copy the container id and run this command `docker stop <container-id>`
 - run this command `docker container prune -f` to remove all stopped docker containers.
 - Enter into docker desktop, click on docker images and delete the image.

+To run local FE with docker
+- Ensure Docker desktop is first installed.
+- Run DOcker desktop
+- Run this command in root folder of server: `docker build -t my-client-app .`
+- Run this command in root folder of server: `docker run -p 3000:3000 my-client-app`
+- To stop docker container and delete docker image permanently, open up a new terminal
+- run this command: `docker ps`
+- copy the container id and run this command `docker stop <container-id>`
+- run this command `docker container prune -f` to remove all stopped docker containers.
+- Enter into docker desktop, click on docker images and delete the image.